skillrepos/cursor/labs.md

 **Setup**

 1. From the workshop root directory, execute the commands below and navigate to the API directory.
-Then open the folder in Cursor using one of the available methods (drag folder onto Cursor icon, use File → Open Folder in Cursor, or use the CLI command).

 ```
+cd cursor
-cp -r labs/lab1-cursor-modes/starter my-api
+cp -r labs/cursor-modes/starter my-api
 cd my-api
 ```

 <br><br>

+2. Open the *my-api* folder in Cursor using one of the available methods (drag folder onto Cursor icon, use File → Open Folder in Cursor, or use the CLI command).

 2. Verify that you see the following files:
    - `server.js` - Basic Express server with TODO